Spring Garden Revival

 Wayland Municipal Ordinances for Mowing Equipment Operation & Noise Control

 Wayland enforces strict municipal ordinances regarding mowing equipment operation and noise.
-Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws—always verify with the Wayland Police Department.
-Equipment must comply with decibel limits and muffler requirements; electric mowers are preferred for reduced noise and emissions.
+Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and Sunday hours may vary—always verify with local bylaws.
+Equipment must comply with decibel limits and muffler requirements; electric mowers are encouraged for reduced noise and emissions.
 Commercial operators must maintain 1-2 million in liability insurance and obtain proper licensing.
-Adherence to these standards ensures community well-being and regulatory compliance.
-Wayland Police Department
+For enforcement and code questions, contact the Building Department.

 38 Cochituate Road, Wayland, MA 01778